 “Coming together is a beginning.
 Keeping together is progress.
 Working together is a success.” ― Henry Ford.

-How can a Leader Motivate a Team?
+How a Team Leader Can Motivate a Team?

 A leader can motivate a team by adopting a participative and strength-based approach management style.
 They can create a conducive environment for inspiration and motivation.